osg-htc/docs/docs/data/osdf/install-cache-container.md

 * __Host certificate:__ Required for authentication.
 See note below.
 * __Network ports:__ The cache service requires the following open ports:
     * Inbound TCP port 8443 for authenticated file access via the HTTP(S) and XRoot protocols.
-    * (Optional) Inbound TCP port 8444 for access to the web interface for monitoring and configuration;
+    * Inbound TCP port 8444 for access to web endpoints such as origin-based token issuers, federation health checks, and metrics
-      if enabled, access to this port should be restricted to the LAN.
     * Outbound UDP port 9930 for reporting to `xrd-report.osgstorage.org` and `xrd-mon.osgstorage.org` for monitoring
 * __Service requirements:__
     * A cache serving the OSDF federation as a regional cache should have at least: